jinitsuga/shopping-cart/README.md

 `Through Create React App`

 If you clone this repo and want to run it locally, you can do so by simply typing `npm start` in the console, while in the project's directory, since it was done using 'Create React App'.
+Make sure to check package.json for the dependencies!

 **`About the app`**